Do I need a Snorkel?

-There are several items to look at when selecting a snorkel for you.
-Obviously you need your snorkel to be 100% sealed.
+When selecting a snorkel, there are several considerations.
+Obviously you need it to be 100% sealed.
 Not much point in having a snorkel installed if its leaking.
 This might sound logical however there are many low quality snorkels being sold and installed that actually just don’t seal.
-Their design of joints just don’t seal and fill allow water and dust ingress into your engine.
-And after a snorkel is installed its extremely difficult to know how well its been sealed.
-That’s why its vital to select a quality snorkel and haev it installed by a trusted accessory fitter.
+Their design of joints just don’t seal and allow water and dust into your engine.
+And after a snorkel is installed, it’s extremely difficult to know how well its been sealed.
+That’s why it’s vital to select a quality product and have it installed by a trusted accessory fitter.

 Good Design is important

 The design of the snorkel top is also very important.
-You need to select a snorkel that diverts water that enters the top intake during forward motion back outside.
-Again this is something that many would not think about however makes a difference. a poorly designed snorkel intake can mean driving in the rain will fill your air box with water.
+You need to select a snorkel that diverts water that enters the top intake during forward motion, back outside.
+Again this is something that many would not think about however it makes a difference.
+A poorly designed intake can mean driving in the rain will fill your air box with water.

 Side profile and shape of your snorkel is also something worth considering.
 The first reason is for aerodynamics.
 Anything you bolt to the side of your vehicle will have an impact on this.
 The more fitted and streamline the snorkel is, the less wind noise you will have.
 It will also mean less resistance and therefore fuel efficiency.
 The second reason is visibility.
 You want a snorkel that does not restrict your visibility out of your windows.
 This can be a safety item that is easily overlooked when selecting a snorkel.